OwenCochell/PaperMC-Update/README.md

 1. Description of what you were doing
 2. All arguments used
 3. Version/build you are trying to install
-4. Version/build of the currently installed server(If you know it).
+4. Version/build of the currently installed server(If you know it)
 5. Fail point(If provided, should be for most cases)
 6. Stack trace/error name(If provided, should be for most cases)